-Within the motor milestones exist two forms of motor development: gross motor development and fine motor development.
+There are two forms of motor development within the motor milestones: gross motor development and fine motor development.
 These two areas of motor development allow an infant to progress from being helpless and completely dependent to being an independently mobile child.
 In Child Development (2002), the first volume in the Macmillan Psychology Reference Series, author Joan Ziegler Delahunt explains the difference, while John W. Santrock (2011) summarizes important motor milestones from birth to age twelve in his book with the same title:

 Gross motor development